AQNclasses/notes305wi/dyn_prog.md

 - Example: Fibonnaci numbers

 <!--
-# conTeXt for accessible PDF
+# conTeXt for accessible PDF - TODO check if this is necessary now that compiling with context seems to be working for regular math mode
 \startformula
 F_n =
  \startmathcases